junxit/us-congress-bills-114/metadata.md

 - 2016-03-23 — Placed on the House Calendar, Calendar No. 100.
 - 2016-03-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-464.
 - 2016-03-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-464.
+- 2016-09-20 — Considered under suspension of the rules. (consideration: CR H5702-5703)
+- 2016-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3937.
+- 2016-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-20 — Mr. Barletta moved to suspend the rules and pass the bill, as amended.
+- 2016-09-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5702)
+- 2016-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5702)
+- 2016-09-20 — The title of the measure was amended.
+Agreed to without objection.